 - EULAs (End User License Agreements) – we help with the assembly of EULA software service agreements, development agreements, support and maintenance agreements, channel partner agreements and managed service agreements.

 - Contract disputes – our team of solicitors can confidently handle contract disputes and litigation, covering the whole spectrum of IT law, specifically regarding non-payment of fees and/or early termination, and also disputes relating to the ownership of intellectual property.
+(See our intellectual property solicitors page for more details).

 - Data protection – our data protection lawyers offer professional advice on how to securely protect business data and digitalised information, as well as cloud support.